jtermaat/reggie/README.md

 Reggie is an end-to-end tool for loading, processing, and analyzing comments on regulation documents on [Regulations.gov](https://www.regulations.gov/), with a particular focus on Healthcare regulations.

-Data is loaded from the public API and processed by tagging with a lightweight LLM and chunking/embedding for vector search.
+Data is imported from bulk downloads (or loaded via API) and processed by tagging with a lightweight LLM and chunking/embedding for vector search.

 This data is saved in a local PostgreSQL database with pgvector for semantic search, and exposed through visualizations and query tools an agent can use to make statistical queries or text-based RAG searches (with optional filtering on the tagged metadata).